PanderMusubi/klingon/README.md

 ![Klingon logo](images/logo.png?raw=true)

-Word lists and spell checking for Klingon, a language constructed language from the Star Trek universe.
+Word lists and spell checking for Klingon (tlh), a constructed language from the Star Trek universe.

 ## Source